AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/add-new-language-learning-objects.md

 ---

-# Add learning objects in different locales {#add-learning-objects-in-different-locales}
+# Add learning objects in different locales

 Read this topic to know how to add courses, certifications, and learning plans in different languages.